domenusfedo/revide/README.md

 ```
 To do:
 - Improve RWD
-- Not toggled elements should not let us show details!
 - Add component (to enable creating own events)
 - Better UX when noEvents/errors
 - Search component